tale-toul/OCP4AzureIPI/README.md

 ## Publishing TLS Routes via the Application Gateway
 @#Why is it necessary to specify every single route hostname instead of just using a default wildcard policy like in the case of the non secure applications#@
 @#Why use a map instead of a set?
 To avoid rebuilding a lot of the app gateway if the list is reordered alphabetically#@
+@#Using let's encrypt to add a valid certificate to the Application Gateway#@